Skip to contents

 df

-(required; data frame) A data frame with numeric and/or character predictors predictors, and optionally, a response variable.
+(required; data frame, tibble, or sf) A data frame with responses and predictors.
 Default: NULL.

 predictors